 - Complete transparency: No one wants to play or even watch a sport that has a reputation for being fixed.
 A level playing field with clear rules, a scoreboard and a healthy competitive spirit is essential for the success of a gamification attempt.

 HOW CAN CPG COMPANIES USE GAMIFICATION TO DRIVE ITS SALES FORCE?

-Consumer goods companies in India and other emerging countries face unique challenges in managing their sales force.
+Consumer goods companies face unique challenges in managing their sales force.
 Gamification helps to overcome these limitations.

 |Large teams: Sales teams here are necessarily large in order to service distributors and retailers spread across this vast, diverse country.||Sales managers can easily energize their entire team to work towards a set of common goal and encourage communication and collaboration.|